Table of Contents[Hide][Show]

 The inside of the station is bustling and a fun place to people watch.
 Beware: Our kids did manage to talk us into getting them an ice cream cone at Milkbox Ice Creamery, which just happens to be an amenity covered by the resort fee at The Crawford.

 Union Station also boasts some fun dining options.
 Snooze an A.M.
 Eatery is by far our favorite breakfast spot in Denver.
 Where else can you find a Chile Verde Benny with slow cooked pulled pork over a stack of green chile sauced tortillas and melted cheese with poached cage free eggs and green chili hollandaise, pico de gallo and cotija cheese?
 Expect a wait unless you stay at The Crawford and arrange reservations through their in-room iPads.

 Want to experience as much of Denver as possible in one spot?
-Check out Local(ish), a grab-and-go eatery and terminal bar offering Colorado craft beers and an assortment of Denver-based food and products.
+Check out Terminal Bar offering Colorado craft beers or people watch from Cooper Lounge located in an upper balcony of Union Station.
+Wynkoop Brewery across the street is one of Denver’s original breweries.

 Though not as interactive as some of the other downtown Denver family attractions, the Downtown Aquarium is fun for all ages.
 We typically only spend a couple of hours here, but everyone will enjoy seeing oodles of different fish and ocean exhibits.
 Mermaids even make an appearance.
 The restaurant boasts a 50,000 gallon aquarium that serves as one wall of the dining room.

 Slightly outside of downtown Denver, it was a must-do for our most recent visit as our preschooler had yet to visit a zoo.
 All of the animals are majestic, from the lions and tigers to the elephants and giraffes.
 We almost felt as though we were in Africa.
 The highlight for our preschooler, though, may have been the train.
 It was the perfect way to end a day at the Denver Zoo.